ComradDoge/DogeEU4/README.md

 - Provincial increase from developing production lowered 0.2>0.1 to nerf trade value build up.
 - ME: added a bunch of middle east missions from Europa Expanded.
 Mention any weird gameplay quirks.
 - AI Expand Infrastructure is only enabled after 1600 to prevent too much AI deving.
 Suffering from success.
+- Druze now also uses syncretic mechanic which has been reworked to allow use when other mechanics exist already.
 - Religion screens like aspect windows (like protestant or anglican) and orthodox windows extended so it's no longer cramped.
 - Tweaked the Morroco area by shuffling the development around and making Sale (Pirate Republic) appear at start.
 God help us all.
 - Bogomilist reworked.
 Uses anglican religion system with it's own aspects.
 Check the religion description for the special nuances.